[ Printer Friendly Version ] [ Report Abuse ]

 “You’re absolutely right,” Sirius said.
 His words dripped with sorrow and remorse; he felt horrible for letting his jealousy get out of control when she clearly wasn’t going to leave him.
 “And I am a complete and utter fool for doubting you.
 Can you forgive me?”

 “Well,” she answered deviously as color returned to her cheeks, “I might have to inflict some punishment before I can do that.”

 “Punishment, eh?”
 Sirius said and his senses perked up immediately.
 His inner canine wagged its tail furiously with excitement.

 “You have to run down to the kitchens and fetch me a mushroom and swiss cheese omelet with a side of cheesecake,” the Hufflepuff smirked as she rolled over onto her other side and curled into a ball.
 “And I’m going to catch up on my sleep while you do.
 Oh and be a doll and get me some green tea too, ok?
 Love you!”

 Although he would have preferred a more sexual sentence, he couldn’t help but grin as she yawned loudly and closed her swollen eyes.
-He kissed the top of her head and then muttered “I love you” several times in her ear.
-She laughed lightly and told him to hurry as he threw on a white t-shirt and a pair of denim jeans.
-He glanced at his now snoring girlfriend before shuffling down the stairs to the Gryffindor common room.
+He kissed the top of her head and then muttered “I love you” several times in her ear; she laughed lightly and told him to hurry as he threw on a white t-shirt and a pair of denim jeans.
+He glanced at his now snoring girlfriend before shuffling down the stairs to the common room.